 The Indiana Bureau of Motor Vehicle (BMV) may administratively suspend or revoke your driving privileges when the court informs it the court has probable cause to believe you committed an OWI.
 Driving privileges can be suspended for up to 180 days or longer for repeat offenders.
 Fortunately, you may be eligible to request a hardship license so you can continue to drive to and from work during your suspension.

 The installation of an Ignition Interlock Device (IID) may be required to get a hardship license.
 An IID requires a person to blow into the device without registering a BAC before the vehicle can start.
 However, not everyone is eligible for this, for example, if they were convicted of an OWI previously.

 It's illegal to operate a commercial vehicle with a BAC of over 0.04%.
 If you do so, you will lose your CDL for at least one year or three years if driving hazardous materials.
 Commercial drivers aren't able to get probationary licenses to work.

 Refusing to submit to an alcohol or drug test will not save you from the consequences of a DUI in Indiana.
 Indiana has an "implied consent " law that permits the state to revoke your driving privilege for one year for refusing alcohol and drug tests to determine if you’ve committed an OWI.
 If you have a prior OWI conviction, the driving revocation will be for two years.
 In addition, you won't be able to receive a hardship license to travel to and from work.

 While driving under the influence (or "operating while intoxicated" in Indiana) is probably the most common criminal charge in most states, the penalties upon conviction are still quite serious.
 An OWI conviction also can impact your life in other ways, such as the ability to get around town.
-Get a free initial legal evaluation of your OWI case today.
+If you're facing OWI charges, an Indiana OWI attorney can help.